Garrakx/Custom-Regions/README.md

 ### <a name ="music"></a>*(new)* CUSTOM MUSIC AND AMBIENT SOUNDEFFECTS
 * For adding new songs or replacing vanilla one, create the appropiate folders following the vanilla structure.
-Both `.ogg`and `.mp3` formats are supported.
+Both `.ogg` and `.mp3` formats are supported.
 * For adding or replacing SoundEffects/AmbientSFX, make sure to use the `Assets\Futile\Resources\LoadedSoundEffects\Ambient` and not the `SoundEffects`folder.
-Both `.ogg`and **`.wav`** formats are supported.
+Both `.ogg` and **`.wav`** formats are supported.
 Careful since `.mp3` is currently **not** supported.
 ***

 ### <a name ="suggesting"></a>SUGGESTIONS
 Do you have a suggestion?
 Have you found a bug?
 The best way is to open a github issue.
 Doing that will ensure my tiny brain does not forget about it.
-Thanks!.
+Thanks!
 ***

 ### <a name="issues"></a>Known issues